altomator/Image_Retrieval/README.md

 >python3 retrain.py # the training dataset path and the generated model path must be defined in the script
 >python3 label_image.py # the model path and the input images path must be defined in the script

-To classify a set of images, these steps must be chained:
+To classify a set of images, the following steps must be chained:

-1. Extract the images from a documents metadata folder thanks to the IIIF protocol:
+1. Extract the image files from a documents metadata folder thanks to the IIIF protocol:
 >perl toolbox.pl -extr IN_md
-Mind to set a reduction factor in the "facteurIIIF" parameter (eg: $facteurIIIF=50) as the CNN resizes all images to a 299x299 matrix.
+Mind to set a reduction factor in the "facteurIIIF" parameter (eg: $factIIIF=50) as the CNN resizes all images to a 299x299 matrix.

 2. Move the OUT_img folder to a place where it will be found by the next script.